Everyone I have made this for always loves this! An easy and simple Chicken Paella that’s a delight to the eye and a joy to the palate.

 Preheat the oven to 350ºF.
 Season the chicken pieces with salt and pepper and then dust with flour.

-Heat the olive oil in a large deep oven-proof pan or a Dutch oven and then fry the chicken until golden brown on both sides.
-Transfer the chicken pieces to a baking tray and into the oven for about 20 minutes.
+Heat the olive oil in a Dutch oven or large skillet and then fry the chicken until golden brown on both sides.
+Transfer the chicken pieces to a baking tray (9 x13 baking dish) and into the oven for about 20 minutes.

 While the chicken is cooking in the oven, prepare the accompanying vegetables.